CamCoop1/FLARE/README.md

 1. Your analysis stage scripts must be prefixed by which stage it is, as per the `Stages` enum in src/utils/stages.py.
 What this boils down to is your stage 1 analysis script must be named `stage1_{detailed name}.py`, likewise your final stage analysis script must be named `final_{detailed name}.py`.
 This is necessary as these prefixes are how the framework knows what stages need to be ran for your analysis.

 2. You must not define an `inputDir` or `outputDir` variable in your analysis scripts for any stage.
 These are reserved for b2luigi to determine during runtime.
 The only exception is the very first stage or your analysis requires an `inputDir` to define where to look for the MC.
-The framework checks during runtime if you have accidently added one of these variables to your scripts and lets you know what you need to change to fix it.
+The framework checks during runtime if you have accidentally added one of these variables to your scripts and lets you know what you need to change to fix it.
 Apart from this, you the analyst can define your analysis scripts are you usually would, including adding additional `includePaths` and so forth.

 ## Running Your Analysis